 Remove squash from the oven and allow it to cool before scraping flesh away from the skin and setting aside (you can use a spoon, knife and/or your hands to assist with this).

 Meanwhile, sauté onion and garlic with some olive oil in a large pot on the stove set to low-medium heat for approximately 5 minutes or until onion is translucent.

 Add curry powder and cumin to the pot, mixing to combine with the onion and garlic.

 Add fresh ginger and mashed banana stirring to combine.
 Add roasted squash flesh followed by vegetable (or chicken) stock and coconut milk and mix to combine.

 Working in batches, place all ingredients in a blender and purée.

-Return puréed soup to the pot, warming to desired temperature when ready to serve.
+Return puréed soup to the pot and make any seasoning adjustments desired — touch of salt, pepper, honey, more curry, etc. Warm to desired temperature when ready to serve.